rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 It was designed so data is exported to files in advance so data access doesn't require any extra work.
 It's as simple as accessing files.

-The only "big" requests remaining, like re-exporting a source, are offloaded to a task queue which can process them in parallel without using up all of the server resources.
+The "big" requests, like re-exporting files, are offloaded to a task queue which executes them when it has time to do so.

 The `Jupyter Notebook` server asks the web application for data (via an "Application Programming Interface" or API) rather than using its `Python` code directly, so the notebooks are portable.
 They can be run locally or on a dedicated multi-user cloud platform.

-> So long as they still run on the single-user `Jupyter Notebook` server on the same server as the web application, they can still **bring down the web app and database** down by hogging resources, or if someone runs `!del /S C:\*` and **wipes the server**

 ---